Feriman22/portscan-protection/README.md

 The `uninstall` process remove the script from */usr/local/sbin* folder, remove the crontab entry and delete ipset/iptable rules.
 **WARNING!** You cannot run this script again after this step from */usr/local/sbin* folder!

-The `verify` process check the crontab entry, script location, execute permission, ipset/iptables commands and active firewall rules.
+The `verify` process checks the crontab entry, script location, execute permission, ipset/iptables commands, and active firewall rules.

 The `update` process will update the installed script.
-You cannot update it before install!
+You cannot update it before installation!

 ## Daily use